 - 1. Diversification: Biological Sciences (DB) or Physical Sciences (DP): Only 1 DB course and 1 DP course is required.
-If the DB course is taken in semester 2, the DP course should be completed in semester 4 or vice versa.
-BOT 130 or HWST 213 is recommended to fulfill the DB designation. - 2.
+If the DB course is taken in semester 2, the DP course should be completed in semester 4 or vice versa. - 2.
 Diversification: Social Sciences (DS): A total of 6 credits are required and are recommended to be completed in semesters 1 and 4.
 Any two courses from different disciplines are required.
 ANTH 220, BOT 105, and HWST 211 are recommended options. - 3.
 Foundations: Global and Multicultural Perspectives (FG): A total of 6 credits are required and are recommended to be completed in semesters 3 and 4.
 Any two courses with different FG designations are required.